Protect Yourself From Pickpockets

 It doesn’t matter where you go— every country and city has pickpockets.
 You’ll find them wherever there are crowds— especially lots of tourists.
 But if you know their techniques and learn when and where you’re most vulnerable, you can keep your valuables safe while traveling.

 Pickpockets rarely work alone.
 More often they operate in pairs or teams, and they rely on distractions to lower your guard.
 They may create the distraction themselves— by spilling something on you or “drunkenly” bumping into you or your table.
-Sometimes they approach you with a “petition” or question or fall in front of you.
-And they may send a swarm of “innocent” kids to surround (as happened to me and my friends by the train station in Rome).
+Sometimes they approach you with a “petition” or question, or fall in front of you.
+And they may send a swarm of “innocent” kids to surround you (as happened to me and my friends by the train station in Rome).
 While your attention is diverted elsewhere, one of the accomplices is removing valuables from your pocket, jacket, or bag.
 Don’t fall for the distraction.

 Before going overseas, I showed my students videos of pickpockets in action to illustrate how they operate.
 So when a “harmless” old lady in Granada stepped in front of Greg and tried to pin a flower on him, his classmate Brad was quick to make a fuss as the accomplice reached for Greg’s wallet from behind.

-While descending the stairs at a metro station in Madrid, I saw a female pickpocket reach inside another chaperone’s backpack.
+And while descending the stairs at a metro station in Madrid, I saw a female pickpocket reach inside another chaperone’s backpack.
 The male accomplice used a large map he was “studying” to conceal her hand.
 I was a few feet to their right and had just the right angle to see what was happening.
 There, too, a loud protest sent the pair scurrying away.

 Keep Moving to Protect Yourself from Pickpockets